kekkaishivn/oasis-core/docs/consensus/transactions.md

 # Transactions

 The consensus layer uses a common transaction format for all transactions.
+As everything else it tries to be independent of any concrete [consensus backend].

+The transaction API definitions and helper methods for creating and verifying transactions lives in [`go/consensus/api/transaction`].

+[consensus backend]: backends.md
+[`go/consensus/api/transaction`]: ../../go/consensus/api/transaction

 ## Format